 The current minimum size limit for commercial harvest of Atlantic king mackerel is 24 inches fork length.
-Minimum size limits can cause increased regulatory discarding and, depending on the sector, depth of capture, and gear used, may increase the discard (or release) mortality rate.
+Minimum size limits can cause increased regulatory discarding and, depending on the sector, gear used, and depth of capture, may increase the discard (or release) mortality rate.
 Currently, smaller Atlantic king mackerel that are caught under the current minimum size limit are often released as dead discards when targeting other species.
 Release mortality rates of CMP species in the South Atlantic from the SEDAR 38 Update assessment (2020) range from 20-22 percent for the recreational sector and the commercial handline fishery (Table 4.6.1).
 The commercial gillnet fishery has a release mortality rate of 100%.
+However, overall commercial discards appear to be very low relative to landed commercial catch (Appendix H,BPA).